ContentSquare lands $42 million so AI can track how you click, touch, and interact with brands

 “Customers make decisions based on emotions and justify them rationally,” Cherki said.
 “Therefore, we need to better connect and adapt to that mindset, to understand what they want to achieve and what the best way to get there is.
 Identifying customer mindsets based on behavior analytics is fascinating and will change the digital landscape.”

-The company previously raised a $20 million Series A round that closed in the fall of 2016 and was led by Highland Europe and supported by business angels from Seed4Soft.
-Since then, the company has expanded globally, with offices in Paris, Munich, London, and New York, and has grown to over 200 employees.
-Today’s round takes ContentSquare’s total funding to $62 million.
+In the fall of 2016, the company raised a $20 million Series A round that was led by Highland Europe and supported by business angels from Seed4Soft.
+Since then, ContentSquare has expanded globally, with offices in Paris, Munich, London, and New York, and has grown to over 200 employees.
+Today’s round takes company’s total funding to $62 million.